Physics-50/Module-3/docs/weak4.md

 Please note that you have two weeks to prepare your deliverable.
 Remaining deadlines are as follows:

-+ Week 4 mini-questions: due Thursday, April  29  (1pm)
++ Week 4 mini-questions: due Thursday, April  29  (1 pm)
-+ Module 3 deliverable: due Thursday, May 6 (1pm)
++ Module 3 deliverable: due Thursday, May 6 (1 pm)

 This week we will take another look at your analysis leading to the estimated wavelength of your laser and provide advice for communicating your results through a sequence of figures.